kablamo/mvp.kablamo.org/page/cpan/exceptions/index.markdown

     <div class="column">Maintainer: PEVANS</div>
 </div>

-This is probably the best way to handle exceptions in Perl.
-Unfortunately this module is not widely used yet and is unlikely to replace die/eval anytime soon.
+This is probably the best try/catch solution for handling exceptions in Perl.
+This module is not widely used yet and is unlikely to replace die/eval anytime soon.

 Syntax::Keyword::Try is a relatively new module (2016) which adds `try` and `catch` keywords to Perl.
 This solution comes after many many similar